SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/create-service.md

 down here, we don't need any of this `$mixes` code anymore.
 Replace it with `$mixes = $mixRepository->findAll()`.

 How nice is that?
 Will it work?
-No idea!
 Let's find out!
-Refresh and... it *does* work!
+Refresh and... it *does*!
 Ok, working in this case means that we get an `Undefined variable $cache` message coming from `MixRepository`.
-But the fact that our code got *here* means that autowiring `MixRepository` *worked*: the container saw this, *instantiated* `MixRepository` and passed it to us so that we could then use it.
+But the fact that our code *got* here means that autowiring `MixRepository` *worked*: the container saw this, *instantiated* `MixRepository` and passed it to us so that we could use it.

 So, we created a service and made it available for autowiring!
 We are *so* cool!
-But our new service needs the `$httpClient` and `$cache` services in order to do its work.
+But our new service needs the `$httpClient` and `$cache` services in order to do its job.
 How do we get those?
 The answer is one of the *most* important concepts in Symfony and object-oriented coding in general: dependency injection.
 Let's talk about that next.